low grade squamous intraepithelial lesion

 Low grade squamous intraepithelial lesion of the vulva

-What is low grade squamous intraepithelial lesion (LSIL) of the vulva?
-Low grade squamous intraepithelial lesion (LSIL) of the vulva is a non-cancerous, sexually transmitted disease.
-This condition may affect both women and men.
-In addition to the vulva, LSIL can also affect the cervix and vagina.
-In both women and men, LSIL may also involve the …
+Low grade squamous intraepithelial lesion (LSIL) of the vulva is an abnormal growth caused by infection with human papillomavirus (HPV).
+The abnormal growth seen in LSIL is an example of dysplasia.
+In addition to the vulva, LSIL can also affect the vagina and cervix.
+In both women and men, LSIL may also involve the anal …

 Read More »